Dionaea muscipula sprout.

 in the wild.

-(1) the plant needs lots of light.
+(1) The plant needs lots of light.
 Give it full sun if you can.
 Grow it outside as much as you can.
-It also makes an excellent indoor plant but requires more light than it could get on a window sill.
+It also makes an excellent indoor plant but requires more light than it can get on a typical house window sill.

-(2) During the summer, the pot with the plant must always be sitting
+(2) The pot with the plant must always be sitting

 in pure water.
-If your tap water has a total dissolved solids higher than 90 ppm use distilled, reverse osmosis, or clean rain water.
+If your tap water has a total dissolved solids (TDS) less than 90 ppm (check with your city, water company, well test, or measure with a TDS meter) you can use it for your carnivorous plants.
+If the TDS is higher than 90, use distilled, reverse osmosis, or clean rain water.

 Dionaea muscipula isn't very picky about soil.
 It